FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Workspace & Location

-As an all remote company we don't have offices.
-It is envisaged that most people will work from their home the majority of the time.
-Equipment & Furniture required for a home workspace should be discussed with your manager as part of the hiring process.
-The company covering certain costs, such as broadband can have tax implications depending on your local legislation.
-You should consult an independent advisor in your location for your particular situation.
+As an all-remote company without physical offices, the expectation is that most individuals will primarily work from their homes.
+When it comes to acquiring equipment and furniture for your home workspace, it is recommended to discuss these requirements with your manager during the hiring process.
+It's important to note that the company's coverage of certain costs, such as broadband expenses, may have tax implications depending on the local legislation in your area.
+To understand the specific tax implications relevant to your situation, it is advisable to consult an independent advisor familiar with the local tax regulations in your location.

 #### Coworking space allowance